 The sculptures will be installed using the same process as installing a telegraph pole, digging a hole in the ground slightly larger than the pole, inserting the pole and then backfilling with the removed material.
-The large sculpture will require the base to be inserted 2m into the ground and the smaller ones 1m.
+The two large sculptures will require the base to be inserted 2m into the ground and the seven smaller ones 1m.
 A specialist contractor will undertake the installation works and has undertaken similar projects at Stairfoot and Worsbrough Mill.